uguremirmustafa/freshvegs/README.md

-This repository is NextJS with SCSS starter.
+FreshVegs is a landing page for a grocery market.

-> features
+> Tech Stack

+- NextJS
+- Vercel
+- Framer Motion for animations
-- 7-1 Folder structure from SASS architecture
+- SASS for styling